akinovak/cryptobazaar-impl/README.md

 # Cryptobazaar: Private Sealed-bid Auctions at Scale

-This repository provides a Rust implementation of the Cryptobazaar auction protocol and, in particular, includes the code for all of the validity proofs, the AV protocol, and the results vector computation.
+This repository provides a Rust implementation of the [Cryptobazaar](https://eprint.iacr.org/2024/1410) auction protocol and includes the code for all of the validity proofs, the AV protocol, and the results vector computation.

 ## Rust

 To setup Rust, please follow the [official installation instructions](https://www.rust-lang.org/tools/install).

-Minimum required Rust version: `1.80.1`.
+The minimum required Rust version is `1.80.1`.

 ## Tests

 To run the Cryptobazaar tests, execute `cargo test` in the root folder.

+## Example

+To execute a sample Cryptobazaar auction, execute `cargo run --example simple_e2e` in the root folder.
+The corresponding code showing the protocol flow can be found in `examples/simple_e2e.rs`.

 ## Benchmarks